shivannis/xandr-docs-public/xandr-docs/articles/monetize/selling-guide.md

 ## In this guide

-- [Working with Publishers](working-with-publishers.md) In Xandr, the publisher object is the top level of the sell-side hierarchy (Publishers \> Placement Groups \> Placements).
-When you create a publisher, you define your financial and business relationship with the publisher, specify how you would like to sell the publisher's inventory to your Xandr partners, and set the types of acceptable payments, payment terms, and ad quality settings.
+- [Working with Publishers](working-with-publishers.md) In Microsoft Advertising, the publisher object is the top level of the sell-side hierarchy (Publishers \> Placement Groups \> Placements).
+When you create a publisher, you define your financial and business relationship with the publisher, specify how you would like to sell the publisher's inventory to your Microsoft Advertising partners, and set the types of acceptable payments, payment terms, and ad quality settings.
 - [Working with Payment Rules](working-with-payment-rules.md) Payment rules represent a financial agreement between a network and a publisher.
 A network may have a single payment rule for all impressions from a publisher, or it might have a "base